 Finlay humbly accepts the praise.
 “For the past 15 years, I've been fortunate enough to work with the best of the best in Americana music, truly the cream of the crop of the world's singer-songwriters,” Finlay says.
 “Now, with the expansion of Jenni Finlay Promotions, I hope to further shine the light on all we are and all we can be.”

-The latest news: Finlay’s poetry collection, A Table for One and Orphan Poems (Mezcalita Press) have made a splash all over the world, Additionally, she's co-written the book Kent Finlay: Dreamer (Texas A&M University Press, 2016) with Brian T. Atkinson, author of I’ll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt (and author of forthcoming Messanger: The Songwriting Legacy of Ray Wylie Hubbard.
-Finlay and Atkinson also have teamed up with former Gourds leader and current Shinyribs front man Kevin Russell to co-produce Cold and Bitter Tears: The Songs of Ted Hawkins, and put out their label, Eight 30 Records which houses Danny Barnes' Got Myself Together (10 Years Later), and their co-production efforts Dreamer: A Tribute to Kent Finlay, and Highway Prayer: A Tribute to Adam Carroll, Emily Herring's Gliding and Chris Fullerton's Epilepsy Blues (and Fullerton's forthcoming Consider the Shoebill), and Floater: A Tribute to the Tributes to Gary Floater, Matt Harlan's Best Beasts and Messenger: A Tribute to Ray Wylie Hubbard.
+Finlay’s poetry collection, A Table for One and Orphan Poems (Mezcalita Press) have made a splash all over the world, Additionally, she's co-written the book Kent Finlay: Dreamer (Texas A&M University Press, 2016) with Brian T. Atkinson, author of I’ll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt (and author of forthcoming Messanger: The Songwriting Legacy of Ray Wylie Hubbard.
+Finlay and Atkinson also have teamed up with former Gourds leader and current Shinyribs front man Kevin Russell to co-produce Cold and Bitter Tears: The Songs of Ted Hawkins, and put out their label, Eight 30 Records which houses Danny Barnes' Got Myself Together (10 Years Later), and their co-production efforts Dreamer: A Tribute to Kent Finlay, and Highway Prayer: A Tribute to Adam Carroll, Chris Fullerton's Epilepsy Blues (and Fullerton's forthcoming Consider the Shoebill), Floater: A Tribute to the Tributes to Gary Floater, Matt Harlan's Best Beasts and Messenger: A Tribute to Ray Wylie Hubbard.

 Finlay literally heard her calling as a child.
 The daughter of Cheatham Street Warehouse owner Kent Finlay, she grew up watching Stevie Ray Vaughan, George Strait and countless other Texas greats perform every night.
 Finlay herself was a regionally popular fiddler and singer by age eight and later earned a degree from the celebrated Mike Curb School of Music Business at Nashville’s Belmont University.
 Jenni Finlay Promotions combined her experiences over a decade ago.